France Travel Planner by Tom Brosnahan & Jane Fisher Dijon Mustard, Burgundy, France

 Some traditional producers like Maille (founded in 1747) remain, but most mustard production takes place outside of France at industrial scale.

 One exception is the Moutarderie Fallot, based in Beaune, which uses traditional methods (stone grinding, low temperatures to preserve the flavor) to produce its mustards.
-It has also started supporting the growth of mustard seeds in Burgundy.
+It also supports the growth of mustard seeds in Burgundy.

 Fallot's premier product is "Moutarde de Bourgogne," which is made only with seeds from Burgundy and wine from Burgundy and therefore can carry the label Indication Géographique Protégée, which is reserved for regional products.
 More...